cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

-Now lets see it content
+Let's check it's content

 ~~~
 new TBrowser
 ~~~
 {: .language-bash}

-Now you see in your screen this:
+You should see something like this:

 ![Invariant Mass histogram](../fig/prints/tbrowser0.png)

 This is a visual navigator of a `.root` file.
 Here you can see the struture of `generated_hist.root`.
-Go double clicking on folders to open it and see your content.
-The Efficiency plots we see are stored in `efficiency/plots/` like we see here:
+Double click the folders to open them and see their content.
+The Efficiency plots we see are stored in `efficiency/plots/`:

 ![Invariant Mass histogram](../fig/prints/tbrowser2.png)

-You can double click each plot to see it content too:
+You can double click each plot to see it's content:

 ![Invariant Mass histogram](../fig/prints/tbrowser3.png)

 > ## Tip
 >
 > To close this window, click on terminal and press <kbd>Ctrl + C</kbd>.
-This command stops any process in terminal.
+This command stops any processes happening in the terminal.
 >
 {: .callout}

 > ## Key Point
 >
-> * As you see, the `.root` file has a path itself and efficiencies plots inside them has paths too!
+> * As you see, the `.root` file has a path inside and the efficiencies plots have paths inside them as well!
 >
 {: .keypoints}

 ## Comparison results between real data and simulated data for sideband method

-After runinng sideband subtraction code, we get `.root` with all efficiencies plots inside it in two different folders:
+After runinng the sideband subtraction code, we get a `.root` with all the efficiencies plots inside it in two different folders:

 * `../results/Upsilon Run 2011/generated_hist.root`
 * `../results/Upsilon MC 2020/generated_hist.root`

-It will be seen on discussing below.
+We'll get back to this on the discussion below.

-Go back inside `main` folder.
-Inside of it is a code for efficiency plot comparison.
-Lets check it out.
+Head back to the `main` folder.
+Inside of it there is a code for the efficiency plot comparison.
+Let's check it out.

 ~~~
 cd main